How does your Credit Score Determine your Home Loan Interest Rates

 What is a Good Credit Score for Banks to Sanction your Home Loan?

 The credit score, in general, ranges between 300 and 900.
-For Home Loans, it is good for your score to be closer to 900.
+For Home Loans in India, it is good for your score to be closer to 900.
 This improves your chances of getting approval for your loan application.
 A CIBIL score above 750 is good.
 Below 350 is a poor CIBIL score.
 Meanwhile, 350 to 750 are average scores.
 The CIBIL website offers some statistics about loan applications.
 It says 79% of loan applicants with a credit score of above 750 got their loans from the banks or NBFCs.

 Does your Credit Score Always Affect your Home Loan Interest Rate?